KSAH-42/RabbitOM/README.md

 | RECORD                       | Ask for recording                                         |
 | REDIRECT                     | This method is used to redirects the traffic              |

-Depending of cameras, you MUST still active a streaming by sending periodically a heart beat message using a particular message, otherwise the streaming will be closed by the server.
-Please notes also, to maintain a session active you must read the documentation of the camera.
+Depending of cameras, you MUST send periodically a heart beat message using a particular message, otherwise the streaming will be closed by the server.
+Please notes also, to maintain a session active you must read the documentation of the camera to know which RTSP method is need to keep alive a session.
 There is not predifined method for all cameras.
-If you are using Onvif protocol, the Onvif tells that the GetParameter must be used, but some manufacturer used the GET_PARAMETER or the SET_PARAMETER or the OPTIONS methods.
+If you are using Onvif protocol, the Onvif tells that the GetParameter must be used, but in the real world some manufacturer used the GET_PARAMETER or the SET_PARAMETER or the OPTIONS methods.
+It's depends of the product.

-By essence, RTSP is very similar except important things:
+By essence, RTSP is very similar to http message except important things:

 * RTSP has some propriatary and mandatory header like CSeq header
 * RTSP works asynchonously.
-RTSP used message correlation identifier stored on CSeq header are used by each request and response has the same message identifier, and message identifier increment after each remote method invocation.
+RTSP used message correlation identifier stored on CSeq header used on each request and response and must have the same message identifier.
+Message identifier increment after each remote method invocation, not during a retries.
 So, depending to the server, it is possible that you can receive a response of a previous request after receiving a response of the new / actual request.
 * Unlike HTTP, the RTSP server can send spontaneously a request to the client ON THE SAME TCP Channel, it means you open tcp socket client, you can send a request and a response, but the server can also send a request to the client on the same socket.
-* Video stream can be receiving on the same client socket while you are send packet
+* Using HTTP 1.1, Video stream are push using multipart technics.
+With RTSP, video packets are received on the same client socket where you are sending requests and waiting at the same time the response: This is called interleaved mode.

-These things are handle by the API, it's also support the lastest digest authentication used by the lastest professional security cameras.
+These things are handle by the lib, it's also support the lastest digest authentication used by the lastest professional security cameras.

 About the implementation

 I use the fluent to technic to perform remote method invocation:

-The following code demonstrate how to list the supported method exposed by a security camera:
+The following code demonstrate how to list the supported methods exposed by a security camera:

 ~~~~C#